Pontius Pilate's wife

 The unnamed wife of Pontius Pilate appears only once in the Gospel of Matthew (27:19), where she intercedes with Pilate on Jesus' behalf.
 It is uncertain whether Pilate was actually married, although it is likely.
 In later tradition, she becomes known as Procula (Procula), Procla (Πρόκλα) or Procle and plays a role in various New Testament Apocrypha.
 At a later date, she acquires the name Claudia Procula in Western tradition, as well as other names and variants of these names.
 She is venerated as a saint by the Eastern Orthodox Church, the Eastern Catholic Church, the Coptic Church, and the Ethiopian Church.
 She has also frequently been featured in literature and film.

 Name

 Pilate's wife is left nameless in her only early mention, the Gospel of Matthew.
-She is one of several women identified in the Bible only by their relationship to their husband.
+She is one of several women identified in the Bible only by their relationships to their husbands.